Philadelphia police ask residents to stay indoors as spurts of violence erupt during protests over the fatal police shooting of Walter Wallace Jr. - NewsChannel 3-12

 Philadelphia police ask residents to stay indoors as spurts of violence erupt during protests over the fatal police shooting of Walter Wallace Jr.

-Spurts of violence popped up during protests Tuesday, police said, including bricks being thrown at officers.
-Looting of retail stores in the city have also occurred over the last two days.
+Spurts of violence erupted during protests Tuesday, police said, including bricks being thrown at officers.
+There were 53 arrests.
+Looting of retail stores in the city also occurred over the last two days.

-Wallace, 27, was shot and killed during a confrontation with police in West Philadelphia Monday.
+Wallace, a 27-year-old Black man, was shot and killed Monday while holding a knife during a confrontation with police in West Philadelphia.
 His family has said he suffered from bipolar disorder and was in crisis during the time of the shooting.
+A family attorney said Wallace was a mental health patient who was prescribed lithium.

 Wallace’s family has asked that protesters keep their demonstrations peaceful to respect his memory.